rubin-dp0/cst-dev/AMM_detritus/cmdline-custom-coadd-3507.rst

 .. code-block::

     $ pipetask build \
-    -p pipelines/MakeWarpAssembleCoadd.yaml#step3 \
+    -p $DRP_PIPE_DIR/pipelines/LSSTCam-imSim/DRP-test-med-1.yaml#makeWarp,assembleCoadd \
     --show pipeline

 This is all one single terminal (shell) command, but spread out over three input lines using ``\`` for line continuation.
 It would be entirely equivalent to run:

 .. code-block::

-    $ pipetask build -p pipelines/MakeWarpAssembleCoadd.yaml#step3 --show pipeline
+    $ pipetask build -p $DRP_PIPE_DIR/pipelines/LSSTCam-imSim/DRP-test-med-1.yaml#makeWarp,assembleCoadd --show pipeline

-The ``-p`` parameter of ``pipetask`` is short for ``--pipeline`` and it is critical that this parameter be specified as the new ``pipelines/MakeWarpAssembleCoadd.yaml`` file made in section 2.2.
-It is also critical that the ``-p`` argument contain the string ``#step3`` appended at the end of the config file name.
-This is because you want to only run the coaddition step to make custom coadds.
-Run the above command.
+The ``-p`` parameter of ``pipetask`` is short for ``--pipeline`` and it is critical that this parameter be specified as shown above.
 The :doc:`full output </tutorials-examples/pipetask-build-printouts>` is shown on a separate page for brevity.

 ``pipetask --help`` provides documentation about ``pipetask``, if you are (optionally) interested in learning more about ``pipetask`` and its command line options.